 “It’s sweet, grainier than a pumpkin pie but you get a nice hit of cinnamon, nutmeg.
 Definitely tastes like a Thanksgiving dessert!” said one taster.

-Since LaBelle’s is selling out, Wilson shared her own sweet potato pie recipe from her forthcoming cookbook out in spring and brought us a few pies.
+But since LaBelle’s pies aren't available everywhere, Wilson shared her own sweet potato pie recipe from her forthcoming cookbook --and she brought us a few pies, too.
 Many preferred the “homemade” taste.

 “You can actually taste that this is made out sweet potatoes.
 It’s much spicier and the texture is fluffy and light.”